2016 CTS Schedule - Register online

 - Blue at 16-18 MPH (brisk pace)

 Each pace group will be divided into sub-groups of approximately 20 riders.
 Each sub-group will have a Ride Leader, a Ride Sweep, and (typically) a Floating Leader as well.
 Maps and cue sheets are available for download, and since these are stay-together rides with frequent regroups, you can be confident about not getting lost.
+If you are a strong hill climber we will encourage you to go in Yellow 1 rather than Yellow 4.
+Yellow 1 will ride a little faster than Yellow 4 as they will climb faster on the hills.

 All Ride Leaders (RLs) are experienced cyclists who are there to help you train.
 Be sure to ask them any and all questions you have about preparing for your big summer event.
 They are available at rest stops and after the ride to answer your questions about riding skills, equipment, training or anything else cycling-related that is on your mind.